-Persons wishing to comment on this system of records notice must do so by August 7, 2019.
-If no comments are received by the end of the comment period, this system of records will become effective on August 7, 2019.
+Persons wishing to comment on this system of records notice must do so by September 13, 2019.
+New or Modified routine uses for this modified system of records will be effective September 13, 2019.

-Instructions: Direct your comments to Docket ID No. EPA-HQ-OEI-2017-0536.
-The EPA's policy is that all comments received will be included in the public docket without change and may be made available online at www.regulations.gov, including any personal information provided, unless the comment includes information claimed to be Confidential Business Information (CBI) or other information for which disclosure is restricted by statute.
-Do not submit information that you consider to be CBI or otherwise protected through www.regulations.gov.
+Instructions: Direct your comments to Docket ID No. EPA-HQ-OEI-2015-0757.
+The EPA's policy is that all comments received will be included in the public docket without change and may be made available online at www.regulations.gov, including any personal information provided, unless the comment includes information claimed to be Controlled Unclassified Information (CUI) or other information for which disclosure is restricted by statute.
+Do not submit information that you consider to be CUI or otherwise protected through www.regulations.gov.
 The www.regulations.gov website is an “anonymous access” system for EPA, which means the EPA will not know your identity or contact information unless you provide it in the body of your comment.
+However, over 180 federal partner and participating agencies use www.regulations.gov and some may require Personally Identifiable Information (PII) and some may not.
 Each agency determines submission requirements within their own internal processes and standards.
 EPA has no requirement of personal information.
 If you send an email comment directly to the EPA without going through www.regulations.gov your email address will be automatically captured and included as part of the comment that is placed in the public docket and made available on the internet.
 If you submit an electronic comment, the EPA recommends that you include your name and other contact information in the body of your comment.
 If the EPA cannot read your comment due to technical difficulties and cannot contact you for clarification, the EPA may not be able to consider your comment.
 Electronic files should avoid the use of special characters, any form of encryption, and be free of any defects or viruses.
 For additional information about the EPA's public docket visit the EPA Docket Center homepage at http://www.epa.gov/epahome/dockets.htm.

 Docket: All documents in the docket are listed in the www.regulations.gov index.
-Although listed in the index, some information is not publicly available, e.g., CBI or other information for which disclosure is restricted by statute.
+Although listed in the index, some information is not publicly available, e.g., CUI or other information for which disclosure is restricted by statute.
 Certain other material, such as copyrighted material, will be publicly available only in hard copy.
-Publicly available docket materials are available either electronically in www.regulations.gov or in hard copy at the OEI Docket, EPA/DC, WJC West Building, Room 3334, 1301 Constitution Ave.
-NW, Washington, DC.
+Publicly available docket materials are available either electronically in www.regulations.gov or in hard copy at the OMS Docket, EPA/DC, WJC West Building, Room 3334, 1301 Constitution Ave.
+NW, Washington.
+DC.
 The Public Reading Room is open from 8:30 a.m. to 4:30 p.m., Monday through Friday excluding legal holidays.
-The telephone number for the Public Reading Room is (202) 566-1744, and the telephone number for the OEI Docket is (202) 566-1752.
+The telephone number for the Public Reading Room is (202) 566-1744, and the telephone number for the OMS Docket is (202) 566-1752.